Curve shortening flow on Riemann surfaces with conical singularities: Introduction

 Finally, we derive an analogue of Grayson's Theorem \cite{Gr1} in the case where the curve is not passing through any singular point.

-\begin{mythm} Suppose $(\Sigma,\gind)$ is a compact Riemann surface with conical singularities $\{p_1,\dots,p_n\}$, with each singularity being of order less or equal than $-1$.
-If $\gamma\colon\mathbb{S}^1\to M=\Sigma\backslash\{p_1,\dots,p_n\}$ is an embedded smooth curve, then the curvature flow either collapse to a non-singular point in finite time or else converge to a simple closed geodesic of $M$ as time tends to infinity. \end{mythm}
+\begin{mythm} Suppose that $(\Sigma,\gind)$ is a compact Riemann surface with conical singularities $\{p_1,\dots,p_n\}$, with each singularity being of order less or equal than $-1$.
+If $\gamma\colon[0,1]\to M=\Sigma\backslash\{p_1,\dots,p_n\}$ is an embedded smooth closed curve, then the {\rm CSF} either contract to a non-singular point in finite time or else converge to a simple closed geodesic of $M$ as time tends to infinity. \end{mythm}

 The paper is structured as follows: In Section \ref{CRSSM}, we set up the notation and investigate the local geometry of singular surfaces and their geodesics.
 In Section \ref{sec3}, we present the Gauss-Bonnet formula for singular surfaces with boundary.
 In Section \ref{sec4}, we discuss sectorial operators and basic facts about maximal regularity for parabolic differential equations.
 Section \ref{sec5} is devoted to cone differential operators.
 Mellin-Sobolev spaces are introduced and their properties are presented.
 In Section \ref{sec6} of the paper, we derive the short time existence, uniqueness, and regularity of DCSF.
 In Sections \ref{sec7} \& \ref{sec8}, we derive evolution equations for curves evolving by DCSF and obtain various geometric properties.
 In Section \ref{sec9}, we prove our main results.